georchestra/geonetwork/README.md

 * update your geonetwork tomcat options according to the above setup

 * upgrade your geonetwork database:
+  * check the tables owner.
+The following patches assume www-data.
+If not, edit them.
   * from 2.6 to 2.9: apply the following [SQL patch](https://github.com/georchestra/geonetwork/blob/georchestra-29/web/src/main/webapp/WEB-INF/classes/setup/sql-georchestra/migrate/1211/db-migrate-default.sql)
   * from 2.9 to 2.10: apply this other [SQL patch](https://github.com/georchestra/geonetwork/blob/georchestra-29/web/src/main/webapp/WEB-INF/classes/setup/sql-georchestra/migrate/1302/db-migrate-default.sql)
+  * In case of errors during the upgrade, you have to fix them.
+Usually, this is because of conflicting settings.
+Please refer to https://github.com/georchestra/georchestra/issues/166 for more information and possible solutions.

 * upgrade your \<geonetwork_data_dir\> from 2.6 to 2.10:
   * cd \<geonetwork_data_dir\>